 In Kubernetes, the operator is by default installed in the postgresql-operator-system namespace as a Kubernetes Deployment.
 The name of this deployment depends on the installation method.
-When installed through the manifest or the cnp plugin, it is called postgresql-operator-controller-manager by default.
-When installed via Helm, the default name is postgresql-operator-cloudnative-pg.
+When installed through the manifest or the cnp plugin, by default, it is called postgresql-operator-controller-manager.
+When installed via Helm, by default, the deployment name is derived from the helm release name, appended with the suffix -edb-postgres-for-kubernetes (e.g., <name>-edb-postgres-for-kubernetes).

-With Helm you can customize the name of the deployment via the fullnameOverride field in the "values.yaml" file.
+With Helm you can customize the name of the deployment via the fullnameOverride field in the "values.yam!" file.